Nes0x/Nes0x/README.md

 > I know java, JDA, spigot-api and python but only basics

-> My discord: Nes0x#0034
+> My discord: Nes0x

-> I like also listen to music, sleeping and eating
+> I also like listen to music, sleeping and eating

 <details>